arcbtc/fossa/README.md

 ## The Free and Open Source Software (FOSS) ATM

-The Fossa is an extension of the Physically Faucet project, by adding support for a coin mechanism.

 #### Includes easy config access point!

 # Parts (Project cost £50)